JonSnow1807/FastMQA/README.md

 ## Understanding the Performance Model

-The primary value of MQA lies in memory efficiency rather than raw compute speed:
+**Critical Context:** This implementation is computationally SLOWER than standard attention mechanisms.
+The FastMQA kernel runs at approximately 0.05-0.2x the speed of PyTorch's naive implementation.
+The value comes entirely from memory efficiency:

 1. **Memory Reduction**: 97% less memory for KV-cache
 2. **Batch Scaling**: Enables 32x larger batches in production
-3. **Serving Optimization**: Memory savings translate to higher throughput in serving scenarios
+3. **Serving Optimization**: Memory savings allow serving more concurrent users

 In production LLM serving, memory bandwidth is often the bottleneck.
 This implementation trades compute efficiency for dramatic memory savings, making it valuable for deployment scenarios where serving more concurrent users is prioritized over individual request latency.